 Imaginative Play Toys for 1-Year-Old Girls

-This cute little school bus from Fisher-Price is another example of the wonderful Little People toy series.
-Your child will love to play pretend with the little bus driver, boy, and girl figures that come with the bus.
-And the best part is that they wobble in their seats when the bus moves!
+This cute little school bus from Battat is another example of the wonderful Battat toy series.
+Your child will love to play pretend with the little bus driver and four child passengers that come with the bus.

 One-year-olds are only just starting to understand imaginative play, and one of the first ways they learn to pretend is by mimicking everyday activities like eating and drinking.
 That’s what makes this tea and cake set so perfect for this age.
 The set includes a teapot, two teacups, and six different-colored cake pieces with a plate.